-The Queensland Government is committed to providing a high quality water safety and swimming education program and developed the:
+The Queensland Government is committed to providing a high quality water safety education for all students.

 School requirements